lukesherwood/team-organizer/NOTES.md

 #NOTES

 ##Do Next
+hamburger thing not working
-navbar has links for event and team creation edit function for event and maybe for team? validations and error handling
+navbar links pop up form in middle of screen, background blurred or darkened edit function for event and maybe for team? validations and error handling
 .catch errors for fetch requests